Chisa3/InfoScience/Journal.md

         circle(400,300,50)
         sixes= sixes + 1
-        print("number of times six has been rolled:",sixes) 1.What did you do?
+        print("number of times six has been rolled:",sixes)
-We learned how to code a dice.
-For example, changing color, adding graph counter and changing speed.
-1. What did you learn?
-I learned how to change color of background and what number represents different colors.
-What question do you have?
-None

  # Creating illusion
  1. What did you do?